 Get a comprehensive training in the art of facilitation by taking our 9-week class -- and you'll earn a certificate of completion.
 Each week of our class will help deepen your facilitation education, experience, confidence, and wisdom.

-The total fee for this comprehensive class is $890.
-You may pay via Square here, or through Venmo (Caryn-Goldberg-2), or email us to get an address for check..
+The total investment for this comprehensive class is $890.
+You may pay via Square here, or pay through Venmo (Caryn-Goldberg-2) or by check (button will email us to share your information and our mailing address).

 The Art of Facilitation Class

 November 2, 9, and 16

 5 pm PT/ 6 pm MT/ 7 pm CT/ 8 pm ET

 Our comprehensive class will help you facilitate workshops, classes, meetings, collaborations, events, coaching sessions, and so much more.
 We'll help you learn to stay true to your values and ethics, as well as to work mindfully with purpose, people, and places where you facilitate.
 This deep immersion into leadership training can also strengthen your ability to help others find their voices, vision, and direction.

 Talk to us about whether the Art of Facilitation class is a good match for you by clicking here.

 Week by Week

 Week 1: Facilitation as an Act of Hospitality & Joy